AlanDAmario/AlanDAmario/README.md

 # 👋 Welcome to AlanDAmario's GitHub Profile

 ## About Me
 Hi!
-I'm **Alan D'Amario**, a web developer with a passion for crafting responsive, user-friendly applications.
+I'm **Alan D'Amario**, a Full Stack Developer Jr. with a passion for crafting responsive, user-friendly applications.
 I’m always eager to learn and explore the latest technologies.

 - 🎓 **Languages & Frameworks**:
   I’ve gained experience and continue to work with: